dwaipayan-dev/orderAnything/README.md

     ```
     docker exec -i orderanything_mysqldb_1 mysql -uroot -proot orderdb < orderdb_dump.sql
     ```
- NOTE: Remember to remove the following snippets from ./utils/Associations.js, else it will give duplication error.
+ NOTE: Remember to remove the following snippets from ./utils/Associations.js, else it will give duplication error with order_db dump.
 After removing the snippets remove docker images of mysql and orderanything_app(if any present from previous setup) and setup the project again. <br/>

  Snippet 1